DataBiosphere/toil/docs/running/cliOptions.rst

                         The host and port of the Mesos server separated by a colon. (default: <leader IP>:5050)

+  --kubernetesHostPath KUBERNETES_HOST_PATH
+                        A path on Kubernetes hosts that will be mounted as the Toil work directory in the workers, to allow for shared caching.
+  --kubernetesOwner KUBERNETES_OWNER
+                        A name prefix for easy identification of Kubernetes jobs.
+If not set, Toil will use the current user name.

   --tesEndpoint TES_ENDPOINT
                         The http(s) URL of the TES server.
                         (default: http://<leader IP>:8000)